GOES Weighting Functions Info Page

 for Atmospheric and Space Research, Denver, CO.
 Inter.
 Soc. for Opt.
 Eng., 94-105.

-We use all 5 infrared bands from the Imager and the three water vapor bands from the Sounder.
+- We use all of the infrared bands from the Imager and the three water vapor bands from the legacy GOES Sounder.